mylofi/local-data-lock/README.md

 var key = deriveCryptoKey(seedValue);
 ```

 This keypair is suitable to use with `encryptData()` and `decryptData()` methods.
-However, the keypair is NOT associated with (or protected by) a device passkey; it has no entry in the device's local-storage and will never be returned from `getCryptoKey()`.
+However, the keypair returned WILL NOT be associated with (or protected by) a device passkey; it receives no entry in the device's local-storage and will never be returned from `getCryptoKey()`.
 The intent of this library is to rely on passkeys, so you are encouraged *not* to pursue this manual approach unless strictly necessary.

-To generate a suitable cryptograhpically random `seedValue`:
+Further, to generate a suitable cryptograhpically random `seedValue`:

 ```js
 import { generateEntropy } from "..";